Appeals courts of Albania

-The Courts of Appeal in Albania (Gjykatat e Apelit) are Second Instance Courts that have the power to review cases adjudicated by the District Courts that have been appealed by the parties to such cases.
-The Courts of Appeal are presided over by a panel of three judges.
-The decisions of these judges can be further appealed to the Supreme Court of Albania.
+In Albania, the courts of appeal (Gjykatat e Apelit) were the second instance courts that reviewied cases adjudicated by the lower district courts upon appeal from one of the parties.

+The appeals courts were presided over by a panel of three judges.
+The decisions of these judges could be further appealed to the Supreme Court of Albania.

 Courts

-The Courts of Appeal generally have territorial jurisdiction over a prescribed area, and at the moment there are 7 Courts of Appeals, composed of 89 Judges.
+The courts of appeal generally had territorial jurisdiction over a prescribed area.
+At the time of their replacement, there were 7 courts, composed of 89 judges:

-The Courts of Second Instance in Albania are as follows: